 As part of the Hematopoietic and Lymphoid project update for 2015, a conversion program has been written to convert some of the Hematopoietic data.
 The following documents outline the specifics and rationale for these conversions:

-- Companion Spreadsheet to the Hematopoietic Conversion Documentation (XLS - 53 KB)
+- Companion Spreadsheet to the Hematopoietic Conversion Documentation (XLSX, 53 KB)

 A summary of the conversion is provided here.

 Step 1 of the Conversion: The Obsolete histologies will be converted to current histologies